HK-SHAO/atools/moon/README.md

 | `rtisi.mbt` | RTISI-LA phase reconstruction |
 | `stub.mbt` | Image metadata strip codec |

-White-box tests live in `*_wbtest.mbt`; kernel benchmarks live in `*_bench_wbtest.mbt`.
+White-box tests live in `*_wbtest.mbt`, benchmarks in `*_bench_wbtest.mbt`.

 ## Host ABI

-`app/lib/dsp.ts` is the only host binding.
-Every `#export_name` function has a concise English doc comment and a stable `dsp_*` name.
-Change `dsp_abi` whenever an export or its semantics changes.
+Exports are stable `dsp_*` functions; bump `dsp_abi` whenever an export or its semantics changes.
+Failures cross the boundary as values: `0` rejects a request, `-1` marks an invalid handle, booleans are `1`/`0`.

-An exported `FixedArray` reaches JavaScript as the address of its data.
-The startup probe verifies this toolchain convention in both directions before useful work begins.
-The guest returns element offsets; the host converts them to byte addresses in one place.
+An exported `FixedArray` reaches the host as the address of its data.
+The startup probe verifies this convention in both directions before useful work begins, and the host checks `WebAssembly.Module.exports` against its kernel interface, so a stale module fails before processing user data.

-Failures use values across the boundary:

-- `0` from open, fit, paint, or decode rejects the request.
-- `-1` from an offset accessor means an invalid handle.
-- Boolean operations return `1` or `0`.

-The host compares `WebAssembly.Module.exports` with its `Kernel` interface at startup, so an incomplete or stale module fails before processing user data.

 ## Memory